SPC-Some-Polish-Coders/PopHead/docs/recrutation.md

 Download our tileset from [here](https://github.com/SPC-Some-Polish-Coders/PopHead/blob/master/resources/textures/map/FULL_DESERT_TILESET_WIP.png)

 ### Music creators
-We expecpt at least basic skills at making music. <br/>
+We expect at least basic skills at making music. <br/>
 You can use every tool you want. <br/>
 We mostly use ogg audio format in our game. <br/>
 We would sometimes ask you to make some sounds (not only music). <br/>